defold/defold.github.io/foundation.md

 {%- include profile_card.html
 	image="/images/foundation/mathias.jpeg"
 	name="Mathias Westerdahl"
-	bio="Mathias has worked as a game and game engine developer in the AAA industry for more than 20 years.
-He has worked at companies such as Avalanche and UDS and with titles such as Just Cause and Mad Max.
-Mathias started working at King as a senior game engine developer for Defold in 2015 and has since transitioned into the role of principal engineer and lead developer." email="mathias@defold.se"
+	bio="Mathias has been in the industry since 2001, when he started programming racing games for the PlayStation 1.
+From there he moved on to tools and engine programming, most notably at Avalanche Studios.
+There he spent a decade working as a developer as well as a team and project lead on AAA titles such as Just Cause and Mad Max.
+Mathias has spent the last four years at King working with Defold as a principal engineer and lead engine developer, making the game engine accessible for a wide range of indie developers." email="mathias@defold.se"
 -%}

 {%- include profile_card.html
 	image="/images/foundation/bjorn.jpeg"
 	name="Björn Ritzl"
-	bio="Björn has worked as a developer for two decades, primarily in the games industry, and even longer as a hobbyist writing his first lines of code on a C64 in the late 80s.
+	bio="Björn has worked as a developer for almost two decades, primarily in the games industry, and even longer as a hobbyist writing his first lines of code on a C64 in the late 80s.
 He has worked with mobile game development since before the smart phones and he is a big fan of old school games from the days of the C64 and Amiga.
 Björn started working with Defold at King in 2015, initially as a developer and transitioning into the role of product owner in 2018.
 He is a strong believer in the power of open source development with more than 100 [open source projects on GitHub](https://www.github.com/britzl)." email="bjorn@defold.se"
 	phone="+46-704-335333"
 -%}